Prior to the beginning of the competition season, you will be required to:

 1) Teams should have a minimum of 8 players and a maximum of 10 players.
 However the club recommends NO more than 9 players.

-2) All players should play in their correct age bracket in order for them to complete in the Hawthorn Basketball Association competition.
+2) All players should play in their correct age bracket in order for them to compete in the competition.
+Age eligibility is calculated on a player’s age at the end of the year that the season finishes.

 3) While friendship groups of players are considered when forming teams, issues that may affect the individual player’s development will also be regarded.
 This may involve placing a player in a more skilled team to allow his or her development to progress, or conversely in a less skilled team to allow a player the chance to develop in a less competitive environment.